rishiip/ruby-on-rails-interview-questions/README.md

 ##### List down types of associations in Rails.
 ##### What is functionality of `Helpers`?
 ##### Explain eagerloading.
+* A good article with types of preloading [eagerloading] (http://blog.arkency.com/2013/12/rails4-preloading)
 ##### What are your favourite Gems?
 ##### Define block, proc and lambda and give difference between them.
 ##### What is ActiveRecord?